 If there are some stubborn objects, such as chewing gum or something sticky, use a sturdy object to dislodge them, such as a butter knife or the pointed curve of a bottle opener.
-Hair is trapped beneath the spokes most often because of sticky objects.
+Hair is trapped beneath the spokes, most often because of sticky objects.

 Duct Tape Is A Great Tool To Have On Hand

+How To Remove Hair From Office Chair Wheels?
 Hair, as well as smaller debris, can be removed with tape.
 The tape should be able to grip the dirt and drag it away from the wheel.

 Tear a piece of tape in half and position a little piece of the sticky side between your index and thumb.
 Place the tape gently on the hair and tug quickly, as if you were waxing the hair off the body.
-Rep this procedure until you’ve removed all of it.
+Rep to this procedure until you’ve removed all of it.

 Make Use Of Fire/Heat

-Another effective method for removing hair from office chair wheels is to use a lighter to target the finer strands of hair.
+How To Remove Hair From Office Chair Wheels?
+Use a lighter to target the finer strands of hair.
 Hair can be reduced to ashes in a matter of seconds by fire.

 Utilize Soap and Water